 Is banning engineered stone the answer?

 In October 2023 Commonwealth, state and territory ministers met and agreed to Safe Work Australia publishing their findings.
-The Impact Statement provides an analysis of the regulatory impacts of a ban on the use of engineered stone (or engineered stone containing 40% or more crystalline silica) under WHS laws.
+The Impact Statement provided an analysis of the regulatory impacts of a ban on the use of engineered stone (or engineered stone containing 40% or more crystalline silica) under WHS laws.

 “Banning engineered stone is absolutely the right decision because we have mountains of scientific evidence that demonstrate the product can’t be worked on safely,” says Kate Cole OAM, an engineer and scientist with a focus on crystalline silica.
 There are safety measures in place, she concedes, such as wet cutting, using tools that extract dust and wearing high-quality respiratory masks, but they’re not being adhered to by all players.